Redawt/f4-frost-guide/normallo.md

 - FCF_Previsibines.esp
 - (Additional FCF files for patching certain mods)
 - ...

+#### 10. Exceptions to rule 9.
+If you use the following plugins, they need to be loaded after FCF.
+Keep in mind that this list is not complete.
+These mods either have speciall cell headers that can be savely loaded after FCF, or provide their own precombines/previs data which needs to overwrite FCF.
+If you use a sorting mod, make sure to let it generate a sorting plugin for your load order specifically, and load it after all other plugins.

+- PLI_USAF_Satellite_Station_Olivia.esp
+- PLI_USAF_Olivia FROSTified.esp
+- Vivid Waters.esp
+- Synthesis.esp
+- SatelliteWorldMap.esp
+- FOLIP - Before Generation.esp
+- (Auto-Generated Itrem Sorting Mod plugin)

 ##### \[This is the end of the load order\]
 {: .hili}